If you’re planning a visit to Birmingham, take a look at our pick of some of the best museums in Birmingham.

-The Institute is housed in one of Birmingham’s finest Art Deco buildings, which was purpose built in the 1930s.
+The Institute is within one of Birmingham’s finest Art Deco buildings, which dates back to the 1930s.
 Inside, you’ll find works by artists including well known names like Monet, Renoir and Van Gogh.
 It is one of the finest small collections of European art in the UK.

 The Barber Institute also has a collection of over 1000 pieces of work on paper, including drawings by Turner and Rembrandt.
 And the sculpture collection includes works by Degas and Rodin.